RNTPX/GodmodeONE/README.md

 ## Overview

-Welcome to GodmodeOnePatcher, a custom firmware installer for Xbox One, Xbox One S & X, and Xbox Series S & X. This tool enables your Xbox console to load homebrew applications, fostering a community of independent developers and enthusiasts.
+Welcome to GodmodeOnePatcher, a custom firmware installer for Xbox One, Xbox One S & X, and Xbox Series S & X. This tool enables your Xbox console to load homebrew applications and external software.

 **Disclaimer: This firmware does not enable piracy.
 Using homebrew applications that enable piracy is illegal and not supported.**